-3.3.6 Ethical Corporate Management Implementation Status and Deviations from the "Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies"
+3.3.6 Fulfillment of Ethical Corporate Management and Deviations from the "Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies"

-Companies'' Implementation Status Reason for Non Evaluation Item Yes Reason for Non- Establishment of ethical corporate management policies and programs Did the company establish an ethical corporate management policy that was approved by the Board of Directors, and declare its ethical corporate management policy and methods in its regulations and external documents, as well as the commitment of its Board and management to implementing the Yes ✓ No Abstract Illustration The Board of Directors approved Ethical Corporate Management Best-Practice Principles on March 10, 2015.
+Corporate Management I LSL 1 1 a cuce Principles for TWSE/TPEX Listed Compani Evaluation Item Yes No Implementation Status Abstract Illustration Reason for Non- implementation 1 Establishment of ethical corporate management policies and programs Does the company have a Board-approved ethical corporate management policy and stated in its regulations and external correspondence the ethical corporate management policy and practices, as well as the active commitment of the Board of Directors and management towards enforcement of such policy? √ The Board of Directors approved Ethical Corporate Management Best-Practice Principles on March 10, 2015.
 Ethical Corporate Management Policy is clearly stated in the internal policy and external documents.
-The Board of Directors and management team are fully committed to implement such policies rigorously and thoroughly on internal management and external business dealings. implementation None management policies?
-(2) Does the company establish mechanisms for assessing the risk of unethical conduct, periodically analyze and assess operating activities within the scope of business with relatively high risk of unethical conduct, and formulate an unethical conduct prevention plan on this basis, which at least includes preventive measures for conduct specified in Article 7, Paragraph 2 of the Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies? ~ The Company's Ethical Corporate Management Best-Practice Principles have established preventive measures against the following: Offering and accepting bribes.
+The Board of Directors and management team are fully committed to implement such policies rigorously and thoroughly on internal management and external business dealings.
+None (2) Does the company have mechanisms in place to assess the risk of unethical conduct, and perform regular analysis and assessment of business activities with higher risk of unethical conduct within the scope of business?
+Does the company implement programs to prevent unethical conduct based on the above and ensure the programs cover at least the matters described in Paragraph 2, Article 7 of the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies? √ The Company's Ethical Corporate Management Best-Practice Principles have established preventive measures against the following: Offering and accepting bribes.
 Illegal political donations.
 Improper charitable donations or sponsorship.
 Offering or accepting unreasonable gifts or hospitality, or other inappropriate benefits.
 Misappropriation of trade secrets and infringement of trademark rights, patent rights, copyrights, and other intellectual property rights.
 Engaging in unfair competitive practices.
 Damage directly or indirectly caused to the rights or interests, health, or safety of consumers or other stakeholders in the course of research and development, procurement, manufacture, provision, or sale of products and services.
 The aforementioned related regulations were announced and disseminated to employees, managers and the Board of Directors.
-(3) Did the company specify operating procedures, guidelines for conduct, punishments for violation, rules of appeal in the unethical conduct prevention plan, and does it implement and periodically review and revise the plan? ~ The Company established "Ethical Corporate Management Best-Practice Principles", "Codes of Ethical Conduct" and "Employees for Code of Ethical Conduct", establish policies to prevent unethical conduct, integrity mailbox and hotline, punishment for violation and rules of appeal, and periodically review and revise.
-2. Fulfill operations integrity policy (1) Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts? ~ Prior any business engagement, the Company checks the counterparty's legitimacy and record of unethical conduct.
+Does the company provide clearly the operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
+Does the company enforce the programs above effectively and perform regular reviews and amendments? ✓ The Company established "Ethical Corporate Management Best-Practice Principles", "Codes of Ethical Conduct" and "Employees for Code of Ethical Conduct", establish policies to prevent unethical conduct, integrity mailbox and hotline, punishment for violation and rules of appeal, and periodically review and revise.
+Fulfill operations integrity policy Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts? ✓ Prior any business engagement, the Company checks the counterparty's legitimacy and record of unethical conduct.
 All suppliers and customer are required to sign "ethical clauses", When breach the ethical rule the companies is entitled to termination of business contract.
-None (2) Did the company establish a dedicated unit under the board of directors to promote ethical corporate management, and periodically (at least once a year) report to the Board of Directors ~ To strengthen ethical corporate management, the Company had its president office enact, supervise and implement the execution of Ethical Corporate Management Policy and prevention solutions.
+None (2) Does the company provide clearly the operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
+Does the company enforce the programs above ✓ To strengthen ethical corporate management, the Company had its president office enact, supervise and implement the execution of Ethical Corporate Management Policy and prevention solutions.
 The president reports to the Board of Directors as least once a year.
-The Company's implementations of ethical corporate
+The Company's implementations of ethical corporate management in 2020